SidSong01/Artificial-Intelligence-assignments/Neural Networks/ReadMe.md

 #### Here is a list of activation functions that you can apply to activate the units of a hidden layer:

 * nn.ReLU applies the element-wise Rectified Linear Unit nonlinearity: relu(x) = max(x, 0).
-Usage: nn.ReLU(z), which returns a node with the same shape as the input.
+`Usage: nn.ReLU(z), which returns a node with the same shape as the input.`
 * nn.sigmoid applies the element-wise sigmoid nonlinearity: sigmoid(x) = 1/(1+exp(-x)).

-Usage: nn.sigmoid(z), which returns a node with the same shape as the input.
+`Usage: nn.sigmoid(z), which returns a node with the same shape as the input.`
 * nn.tanh applies the element-wise hyperbolic tangent nonlinearity: tanh(x) = (exp(x)-exp(-x))/(exp(x)+exp(-x)).

-Usage: nn.tanh(z), which returns a node with the same shape as the input.
+`Usage: nn.tanh(z), which returns a node with the same shape as the input.`

 The library provides a number of objects that implement different loss (cost) functions including among others:

-nn.mse_loss computes a batched mean square loss, used for regression problems
-Usage: loss = nn.mse_loss(a, b), where a and b both have shape batch_size x num_outputs. nn.softmax_cross_entropy_loss computes a batched softmax loss that can be used for classification problems
+* nn.mse_loss computes a batched mean square loss, used for regression problems `Usage: loss = nn.mse_loss(a, b), where a and b both have shape batch_size x num_outputs.`

-Usage: [loss, probabilities] = nn.softmax_cross_entropy_loss(logits, labels), where logits have shape batch_size x num_classes, and the label have shape batch_size x 1.
+* nn.softmax_cross_entropy_loss computes a batched softmax loss that can be used for classification problems `Usage: [loss, probabilities] = nn.softmax_cross_entropy_loss(logits, labels), where logits have shape batch_size x num_classes, and the label have shape batch_size x 1.
 The term "logits" refers to the non-normalized scores produced by a model that will be converted to probabilities via the softmax activation function.
 The labels denote the actual classes of the batch data.
-Be sure not to swap the order of the arguments!
+Be sure not to swap the order of the arguments!`

+The library provides a number of optimization algorithms that can be used to train the parameters of your model, including gradient descent:

+* nn.sgd implements gradient descent updates.
+`Usage: nn.sgd(params, stepsize), where params are the neural network parameters (w's and b's), and stepsize is the learning rate.`

+Having set up an optimizer, one optimization iteration can be compute as follows:

+Perform backpropagation of the loss function to compute the gradients of the loss with respect to the parameters of the model

+Usage: loss.backward(), where loss is a loss node as defined above.
+Update the parameters of the model based on the gradients
+Usage: optimizer.step(), where optimizer denotes the selected optimization algorithm.
+Clear the currently computed gradients from the memory
+Usage: optimizer.zero_grad(), where optimizer denotes the selected optimization algorithm.
+When training a neural network, you will be passed a dataset object.
+The data is split into a training set, dataset.train, a validation set, dataset.validation, and a testing set, dataset.test.
+You will use the training set to learn the best parameters, the validation for hyperparameter tuning, and check the final performance of your network on the testing set.

 #### Question 1 Linear Regression

-Modify the linear_regression function in learning.py to implement linear regression using full-batch gradient descent.
-The goal here is to find the best choice of weights wi for predicting the target variable y as a linear function of input features x.
-To do so, you are going to use the sum of squared errors as the loss/cost function, and minimize it using batch gradient descent with a fixed learning rate.

-You should first test your implementation on the Boston housing data set which contains housing values in suburbs of Boston.
-This data set is a copy of the UCI ML housing dataset.
-The y-values are the prices of the houses in $1K, and the x-values correspond to 13 input feature variables (see here for details).
-Overall, there are 506 examples in the data set, split into a training and testing set.
-The objective is to predict the value of a house using the given features.
-Once your code is working, you can also test it against the diabetes data set which contains a quantitative measure of disease progression for 442 diabetes patients based on ten variables (see here for details).

-#### Question 2 Binary Perceptron

-Modify the binary_perceptron function in learning.py to solve binary classification problems using a binary perceptron.
-The goal here is to find the weights wi for predicting the correct binary label y given input features x.
-To do so, you should repeatedly loop over the training examples, compute the dot product between the weight vector and each given example, and update w for examples that are misclassified.
-When an entire pass over the training set is completed without making any mistakes, training can terminate.

-You should use your code in the handwritten digits dataset to learn to classify images of digits as either “0” or “1”.
-This dataset is a reduced version of the MNIST dataset consisting of 359 examples; each of the digits is represented by an 8x8 grid of pixel values, and each pixel is an integer in the range [0,16].
-If your code is correct, your classifier should be able to achieve 100% accuracy on the training set.
-The reason is that 0 and 1 digits look significantly different and the resulting training data sets are perfectly separable allowing the algorithm to converge.

-Unfortunately, when the training data is not separable, the weights might thrash and the perceptron may not converge.
-For example, depending on the training data extracted from the breast cancer dataset, the algorithm may never converge.
-In addition, the perceptron suffers from mediocre generalization as it doesn't care for finding the optimal w but rather focuses on computing a weight vector that can simply separate the two classes.
-In the handwritten digits classification problem, for example, the perceptron can result in a testing accuracy smaller than 100%, despite the simplicity of the problem.
-To address these issues, you will implement logistic regression next.

-#### Question 3 Logistic Regression
-Modify the logistic_regression function in learning.py to implement logistic regression using full-batch gradient descent for solving binary classification problems.
-The goal here is to find the best choice of weights w for predicting the correct binary label y given input features x.
-To do so, you are going to use the negative log-likelihood estimate for w as the loss/cost function, and minimize it using batch gradient descent with a fixed learning rate.
-Note that as gradient descent for linear and logistic regression differ only in the function that your are learning (linear vs sigmoid), implementing logistic regression should be pretty straightforward.

-You should use your code in the handwritten digits dataset.
-If your code is correct, your classifier should be able to achieve 100% accuracy both on the training and testing sets.
-Similarly, you should be able to obtain high classification accuracy in the breast cancer dataset, where the task here is to predict whether a tumor is malignant or benign based on 30 input features.
-The dataset consists of 569 examples, and the features are computed from a digitized image of a fine needle aspirate of a breast mass (see here for details).

 ## Important notes: